Supreme-Zarck/Senior_ENS/README.md

 ## Study Files Repository

 Welcome to the Study Files Repository!
 This repository serves as an organized hub for educational materials, study resources, and reference materials that are essential for our academic journey.
-Whether you are a student or a professor, this repository will help you stay on top of your course materials and educational resources.
+This repository will help you stay on top of our course materials and educational resources.
 Please find below a brief description of the folders and their contents within this repository:

 #### Folders and Their Contents.